 The path ahead is clear, and funding is available to help make it happen.

-If your organization has the infrastructure, capacity, and alignment to implement this work, we invite you to submit a proposal.
+An organization was chosen that has the infrastructure, capacity, and alignment to implement this work.

 What’s Happening Next